Gradient dynamics approach to reactive thin-film hydrodynamics: Applications to reactive thin-film hydrodynamics

 \subsection{Reactive wetting -- Drops driven by chemically sustained wettability gradients}

 As a first example, we consider drops of a partially wetting suspension (or solution) that are situated on a flat, solid substrate (Fig.~\ref{fig:sketch_drop_mixture_substrate_reaction}).
-The suspended particles may adsorb from the drop onto the substrate and vice versa, thereby altering the wettability of the substrate.
-Here, we treat the case that the adsorbate renders the substrate less wettable.
+The suspended particles \reviewchange{(or molecules)} may adsorb from the drop onto the substrate and vice versa, thereby altering the wettability of the substrate.
+Here, we treat the case of an adsorbate that renders the substrate less wettable.
 Similar systems have been studied experimentally and theoretically in \cite{BaBM1994n,DoOn1995prl,BrGe1995crassi,Genn1998pa,LeLa2000jacs,LeKL2002pre,ThJB2004prl,SKYN2005pre,JoBT2005epje,SuMY2006ptps,Kita2006ptps,YBJZ2012sm,Arsc2016l} where it has been shown that the induced wettability gradient leads to self-propelled drop motion.
 We assume that the occuring adsorption-desorption process is appropriately described by the conversion reaction

 where $A$ and $B$ denote particles that are either suspended in the liquid or adsorbed onto the substrate.
 The corresponding particle densities per unit volume of liquid and per unit substrate area are given by $a(\vec{x}, t)$ and $b(\vec{x}, t)$, respectively.
 Note that for a meaningful representation in the thin-film geometry, $a(\vec{x}, t)$ must correspond to a $z$-averaged quantity.
-The reaction itself obeys the principle of detailed balance with the rate constant $r_0$.
+The reaction itself obeys the principle of detailed balance with the \reviewchange{constant rate} $r_0$.
 The local film height of the drop is $h(\vec{x}, t)$.

 With this system, we associate the free energy